chen2156/MSRFinalProject/README.md

 ![Alt Text](20211104_154218.jpg)

 As sbown in the image, to unwarp the image, I used the OpenCV library to detect the circle of the image.
 I then isolated that region and used OpenCV to determine the radius and the center of the circle.
-From there, I created a R by 2\piR, where R being the radius of the circle.
+From there, I created a R by 2 $\pi$ R, where R being the radius of the circle.
 I then mapped each coordinate to each pixel value of the circle, resulting in the image shown

 ![Alt Text](laser_values/src/multipleImages/unWarpedImages/frame0000Unwarped.jpg)